ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 ## Conclusion of part 4

-The board is now fully populated.
+This major step required research, care, and patience.
+A couple of small challenges had to be overcome, but the board is now fully populated and includes the "reliability mods".
 Part 5 will cover the monitor, keyboard, power-up, and troubleshooting.

 ---